2024 Workshop on Open Modeling Carbon Neutrality of the Power Sector

 Summary

-Dr. Gang He has co-organizied the “Workshop on Open Modeling Carbon Neutrality of the Power Sector” with Dr. Jiang Lin and Dr. Michael Davidson.
-The workshop was successfully held from July 19 to 20, 2024 at 241 Giannini Hall, University of California, Berkeley.
-Fifteen participants, including organizers and guests, joined in person, four participants joined via Zoom.
-Seven power system modeling teams, from both in the U.S. and China, presenting their modeling results.
-Dean David Ackerly of the College of Natural Resources welcomed the participants and highlighted the importance of the U.S. China collaboration.
-Professor Daniel Kammen joined the workshop by offering a remark on clean power transition in California and the U.S. during lunch time on July 19.
+Dr. Gang He co-organized the “Workshop on Open Modeling Carbon Neutrality of the Power Sector” with Dr. Jiang Lin and Dr. Michael Davidson.
+The workshop was successfully held from July 19 to 20, 2024, at 241 Giannini Hall, University of California, Berkeley.
+Fifteen participants, including organizers and guests, joined in person, and four participants joined via Zoom.
+Seven power system modeling teams, from both the U.S. and China, presented their modeling results.
+Dean David Ackerly of the College of Natural Resources welcomed the participants and highlighted the importance of U.S.–China collaboration.
+Professor Daniel Kammen joined the workshop by offering remarks on the clean power transition in California and the U.S. during lunchtime on July 19.
 The workshop created a platform for major power system modeling teams to introduce their models and share results.
-The participants also take focused sessions to discuss common challenges and emerging issues.
-The participants have good agreement to move forward on a few action items including a review paper and developing basic data transparency infrastructure.
+Participants also took focused sessions to discuss common challenges and emerging issues, and they reached broad agreement to move forward on a few action items, including a review paper and developing basic data transparency infrastructure.